-When it rains, stormwater may pick up and carry pollutants from the street – metals (such as copper and lead), oil, and dirt – into the storm drains.
-The polluted stormwater then travels through underground pipes into the Columbia Slough.
-This is one of several Columbia Slough stormwater projects with the goal to remove pollutants from stormwater before they reach the slough.
+When it rains, stormwater carries sediment and street pollutants into storm drains.
+This runoff then travels through underground pipes into the Columbia Slough.
+This project is one of several Columbia Slough stormwater projects that will remove pollutants from stormwater before they reach the slough.

 In addition, we will be partnering with the Portland Bureau of Transportation (PBOT) to install or upgrade several sidewalk corner ramps to current Americans with Disabilities Act (ADA) standards.